 Don’t be fooled – these pancakes will leave you stuffed!

-If you’re interested in a spa session – featuring macadamia oils and creams – contact Valhalla directly, and they can arrange that for you (see contact info below).
+If you’re interested in a spa session – featuring luxurious yet affordable macadamia oils and creams – contact Valhalla directly, and they can arrange that for you (see prices here).

 Valhalla Farm’s Spa

 The visitors’ area grounds are delightful to walk around.
 In fact, if all you want to do is check out the farm and walk around for a bit, you’re welcome to do so.
 Bring a book if you want, find a spot in the shade and soak in the peaceful atmosphere.
 Plans to build bungalows are in the works.

 Helping Local Communities